-The Group is paying close attention to its solvency positions in this time of uncertainty.
-Through all periods of 2020 and into 2021 the Group has been within the risk appetite of the Group as defined in the Board approved Capital Policy.
+The Group is paying close attention to its solvency positions, through all periods of 2021 and into 2022.

 Liquidity is a critical consideration in these times of uncertainty.
 The great majority of invested assets held are highly liquid.

 The Directors have considered the appropriateness of the going concern basis used in the preparation of these financial statements, having regard to the ability of the Company and Group to be able to meet its liabilities as and when they fall due, and the adequacy of available assets to meet liabilities.